^

 • Pharmacological regulation of the enzymatic function of hepatocytes

-• Enzymatic induction (barbiturates, ethanol, reamberin),
+• enzymatic induction (barbiturates, ethanol, reamberin),

-• enzymatic inhibition (chloramphenicol, cimetidine)
+• enzyme inhibition (chloramphenicol, cimetidine)

-• Oxidation enhancement (sodium hypochlorite)
+• Enhanced oxidation (sodium hypochlorite)

 • Therapeutic hypothermia